dimitri-nicolo/calico/networking/egress-gateway-aws.md

 ### Big picture

-Control the source IP address seen by external services  appliances by routing the traffic from certain pods through egress gateways.
-Use native AWS Subnet IP addresses for the egress gateways so that the IPs are valid in the AWS fabric.
+Control the source IP address seen by external services/appliances by routing the traffic from certain pods through egress gateways.
+Use native VPC Subnet IP addresses for the egress gateways so that the IPs are valid in the AWS fabric.

 ### Value